All about Kazakhstan

 Kazakhstan Ratifies the Second Optional Protocol to the ICCPR

-Kazakhstan ratifies the UN treaty aiming to the abolition of the death penalty.
+Kazakhstan ratified the UN treaty aiming at the abolition of the death penalty on 24 March 2022.

 The Process of Abolishing the Death Penalty in Members States of the Organisation of Islamic Cooperation